-5.2.6.
-Modulation
+5.2.5.
+Modulator

 This modulation component affects only Oscillators 1 and 2.
-It has a variable source that crossfades between Osc 3 and the Noise source.
+The knob on the right crossfades between Osc 3 and Noise as the modulation source.
+These can in turn apply FM to oscillators 1 and 2 of the Analog Engine.

-5.2.6.1.
+5.2.5.1.
 Modulation Amount

 Increasing the value of this control above zero will introduce modulation to Osc 1 and Osc 2.
 The higher the amount, the more extreme the modulation will be.
+You can turn off modulation for either oscillator by clicking the FM buttons above and below the knob.

-5.2.6.2.
+5.2.5.2.
 Modulation Source

 When set fully counter-clockwise the modulation source becomes the pure waveform from Osc 3.
-In this case its range can be from 1 Hz (cycle per second) to 20kHz, depending on the Key tracking, Coarse, and Fine tune settings of Osc 3.
+In this case its range can be from 1Hz (cycle per second) to 20kHz, depending on the Key tracking, Coarse, and Fine tune settings of Osc 3.